gburgyan/go-poly/README.md

 * @type
 * @Type

-For custom implementations, provide a `Type` that implements the `TypeLocator` interface and pass it to `UnmarshallCustom`.
+For custom implementations, provide a `Type` that implements the `TypeLocator` interface and pass it to `UnmarshalCustom`.
 During the unmarshalling process, the JSON will first be converted into a slice of your custom type.
 Subsequently, each instance in the slice will be used to determine the actual object type for unmarshalling.
 This approach offers flexibility, allowing your implementation to perform any necessary actions to identify the correct type.
 For example, if you need to examine multiple JSON fields to determine the concrete type, your custom implementation can handle that.

 #### Finding the correct target field